Aivyss/eventx/README.md

 - When the event trigger processing is successful, `then` will be executed.
 - When the event trigger processing fails, `catch` will be executed.
 - Just like events, subsequent processing is also managed entirely asynchronously.
+- It is recommended for use when you do not need to maintain event listeners as explicit separate code or variables.

 <br>
 <br>